hanhanwu/Hanhan-Spark-Python/Spark2.0/Readme.md

 ### Spark Machine Learning Pipeline
 * [My Code Example][26]
+* Notes
-* Notes: It's definitely more organized to use machine learning pipeline, but I don't like to use it for spark streaming, it often creates issues in schema, since you have to convert streaming rdd to dataframe before using the pipeline.
+  * It's definitely more organized to use machine learning pipeline, but I don't like to use it for spark streaming, it often creates issues in schema, since you have to convert streaming rdd to dataframe before using the pipeline.
+  * In spark pipeline, you can use `transform()` function for all stages, but doesn't mean each stage supports `transform()` function.
+Although this makes pipeline better....
+    * For example, `Word2Vec` doesn't support `transform()` but it can be used in a pipeline which will use transform...

 ### Spark Streaming